PrEP

 In conclusion, PrEP should be considered for tops and bottoms to help reduce the risk of HIV transmission during anal intercourse.
 PrEP should be taken daily and should be taken for at least seven days before it is effective.

-Other HIV-prevention methods, like condoms, should be considered combined with PrEP.
+Other HIV risk-reduction methods, like condoms, should be considered combined with PrEP.
 If you think you've recently been exposed to HIV, PEP can be taken within 72 hours to decrease your chances of becoming infected.

 Medically reviewed by